RACHEL DAVIS | VICE PRESIDENT

 Rachel is one of Shift’s co-founders and has led work at Shift over the last decade on standard-setting, human rights and sports, financial institutions, conflict and international law.

 As Vice President, Rachel shapes our strategy and oversees a range of our collaborations with companies, governments, investors, civil society and other partners.
 Rachel leads Shift’s work to influence standard-setters of all kinds to integrate the UN Guiding Principles into the rules that govern business, including engaging with governments and the European Union on mandatory human rights due diligence.

 Rachel also has unique experience advising and leading efforts to drive respect for human rights into the operations of global sports governing bodies.
-Rachel has been the Chair of FIFA’s independent Human Rights Advisory Board since it was established in 2017.
+Rachel was the Chair of FIFA’s independent Human Rights Advisory Board while it operated, between 2017 and 2021.
 She has advised the International Olympic Committee on human rights since 2018, including co-authoring recommendations for the IOC on a comprehensive human rights strategy with former UN High Commissioner for Human Rights, Zeid Ra’ad Al-Hussein.

 Rachel has more than a decade of experience in implementing the Guiding Principles with a wide range of organizations, including public and private financial institutions and companies from diverse business sectors and geographies, and she frequently leads and facilitates engagements with senior audiences around the world.
 She is the co-author of the leading study of the costs of company-community conflict in the extractive sector.

 Rachel sits on the Advisory Board to AIM-Progress, a forum of leading consumer goods manufacturers and suppliers dedicated to promoting responsible sourcing practices.
 She is also a Board member of the non-profit organization Advocates for Community Alternatives, which works with West African communities to defend their human rights and achieve sustainable development alternatives.